An introduction to our curriculum

 Many subject areas are taught in an integrated way wherever possible, using themes or topics to give a focus to learning.
 However, where such an integration of subjects cannot be achieved in a cohesive way, during a particular term, then these are taught separately for that term.
 Parents are informed of the topics for each term through class newsletters and the website

-Key Stage 1 – Please take a look at the Long Term Plan for Key Stage 1.
+Key Stage 1 – Please take a look at the Long Term Plan for KS1 Curriculum Plan.

 Useful Curriculum Information